kashish-chaurasia-sage/django3-personal-portfolio/README.md

 Contributing
 ------------
 Contributions are actively encouraged.
 Please review the code.
-If you find a bug, or any improvement please email me - [localhost](kashish.chaurasia10@gmail.com), submit a pull request or submit an issue.
+If you find a bug, or any improvement please [email me](kashish.chaurasia10@gmail.com), submit a pull request or submit an issue.